Are you overpaying for gas in Nashville? Survey shows most, least expensive stations - News Break

 |card

-The title of cheapest gas, meanwhile, goes to Murphy USA at 1700 S 4Th St. As of 05:38 PM, Tuesday, they had regular listed at $2.81 per gallon.
+The title of cheapest gas, meanwhile, goes to Mapco at 2813 Dickerson Rd.
+As of 05:48 PM, Tuesday, they had regular listed at $2.68 per gallon.